Mastering the Art of Storytelling on Social Media: Frameworks, Tips, and Techniques

 Hero’s Journey in Branding

-To use this framework, introduce the hero’s “ordinary world” (their current need or problem), then the “adventure” (how they discover your solution), show their struggles, and finally their triumphant transformation with your brand’s help.
+To use this framework, introduce the hero’s “ordinary world” (their problem), then the “adventure” (discovering your solution), show their struggles, and finally their triumphant transformation.
+It’s perfect for brand stories and testimonials.

 Problem–Solution (and PAS)

-The simplest narrative is Problem–Solution: first you highlight a pain point, then you present your offering as the fix.
+The simplest narrative is Problem–Solution: highlight a pain point, then present your offering as the fix.
 This can be enhanced with Problem–Agitate–Solution (PAS) by briefly amplifying the pain before revealing your solution.

 Problem–Solution (and PAS)